anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-06-discovery.md

 <hr>

 <hr>

 This concludes the lab module.
-Proceed to the next module, where we will create a Dataplex "Environment" lanuch up a Jupyter notebook and explore metadata.
+Proceed to the [next module](module-07-1-explore-with-spark-sql.md).

 <hr>